 Toll Design

-Toll design and tariff issues, other than the issues addressed in Article 11, are not addressed by this Settlement
+Toll design and tariff issues, other than the issues addressed in Article 11, are not addressed by this Settlement.

 Compliance with NEB Orders

-Nothing in this Settlement is intended to preclude TransCanada from reflecting in its tolls and Cost of Service the cost consequences of NEB order or directives applicable to it by virtue of a proceeding initiated by parties or by the NEB of its own motion. [
+Nothing in this Settlement is intended to preclude TransCanada from reflecting in its tolls and Cost of Service the cost consequences of NEB orders or directives applicable to it by virtue of a proceeding initiated by parties or by the NEB of its own motion.

 Disposition of Existing Deferral Accounts, Flow-Through Deferral